With the big problems being taken care of, it was time to put on some beauty! That’s my word for moldings: Beauty.

 Next step was to attach the molding around the base of the range hood; in this case I used this one:

-I also put another piece of molding a little bit higher than the one before, pretty similar to the one at the bottom of the cabinets.
+Another piece of molding was also installed a little bit higher than the one before, pretty similar to the one at the bottom of the cabinets.
 It was nailed to the piece of MDF to visually break that big empty space.

-On the side of the cabinets overlooking the window I also created the look of “recessed” panels with pieces of wood of ¼”x 2.
+On the side of the cabinets overlooking the window, Lattice (¼" x 2") was installed to give those sides the look of “recessed” panels.

 The crown molding was the last one to be installed.
 It wasn’t that bad this time (we had installed it before in our daughter’s bedroom and it was a pain for us to install it that time).
 Not any more, you can check HERE an easy way to cut crown corners.

 The molding at the front of the range hood was glued in place after everything was painted.
-For that I used “half round”.
+For that I used half round molding.

 how to paint the cabinets.